chipxsd/stream-based-sync/stream-based-sync.md

 reconcile them into a fully up-to-date objects.
 However, such approach introduces an additional layer in the whole synchronization process -- but that's for another time.

-Todo:

-* [ ] Building immutable indexes based on the specific attributes of the model, so that clients can prioritize relevant data pull or completely ignore irrelevant data.
-* [ ] Building fast-forward snapshots of model from events by pre-reconciling it on server (coalesce mutations for same objects and its attributes, reduce edit distance) -- hybrid approach.